 If the nasal prongs are rubbing up against the insides of your nostrils and making them sore, there probably isn't enough moisture in your nose to keep it from rubbing them raw.
-Apply a thin amount of a water based lubricant to the ends of the prongs.
+Apply a thin amount of a water-based lubricant to the ends of the prongs.
 You can also use a saline nasal spray daily to keep your nasal passages moist enough for comfort.
-This is one of the problems that are more likely to happen during the winter when the air is very dry.
+This is one of the problems that are more likely to happen during the winter when the air is arid.

 Making Your Face Mask More Comfortable

 You may need to try on several different oxygen face masks until you find the right one that fits your face.
 This may be hard to do since only some brands make masks in sizes other than small, medium and large.
 You might need to look for masks in a brand that creates extra small or extra large, or medium-large.
 Don't worry about being bothersome to your doctor or medical supply company – your comfort in using your equipment should be a top priority.